WebOfTrustInfo/verifiable-news/journalistic-html-metadata.md

 Types envisioned for `model:type` include: `analysis`, `background`, `opinion`, `reportage` and `review`.

-Digitally signing HTML metadata across elements is difficult due to the modular and extensible manner in which CMS plugins generate `<meta>` and `<link>` metadata elements.
+Digitally signing across multiple `<meta>` and `<link>` metadata elements is difficult due to the modular and extensible manner in which CMS plugins generate `<meta>` and `<link>` metadata elements.

-It could be that one plugin outputs an embedded JSON-LD section in a `<script>` element with a digitally-signed object.
+It could be that a plugin outputs embedded, digitally-signed JSON-LD content:
 ```html
 <html>
   <head>